human-pangenomics/hpgp-data/README.md

 Each parent in the trio was sequenced with <a href="https://www.illumina.com">Illumina</a> short reads, each child was sequenced with <a href="https://www.10xgenomics.com">10X Genomics</a>, <a href="https://nanoporetech.com">Nanopore</a>, <a href="http://www.pacb.com">PacBio</a> CLR, <a href="https://bionanogenomics.com">Bionano</a>, Hi-C, and PacBio HiFi (in process).

-For nanopore datasets, each folder contains the fast5, fastq (basecalled with Guppy 3.6.0), and a sequencing summary file.
+For nanopore datasets, each folder contains the fast5, fastq (basecalled with Guppy 2.3.5 flip flop with the high accuracy model), and a sequencing summary file.

 For PacBio CLR data, each folder contains a subread bam file which can be converted to fasta/q using either bam2fastq or samtools fasta.